-As of early 2020, there are no short-term plans available for purchase in California, Colorado, Connecticut, Hawaii, Maine, Massachusetts, New Jersey, New Mexico, New York, Rhode Island, and Vermont.
+As of 2022, there are no short-term plans available for purchase in California, Colorado, Connecticut, DC, Hawaii, Maine, Massachusetts, New Jersey, New Mexico, New York, Rhode Island, and Vermont.
 In each case, it’s because state laws either prohibit this type of coverage altogether, or because the state’s laws are strict enough that short-term insurers have chosen not to offer coverage.

 No short-term plans for sale?

-So what are your options if you’re not eligible to enroll in an ACA-compliant plan and short-term plans are not for sale in your area?
+So what are your options if you don’t have a qualifying life event that would allow you to enroll in an ACA-compliant plan, and short-term plans are not for sale in your area?
 This is a tough situation.
-In terms of getting real major medical health insurance, you’ll have to wait until open enrollment to sign up, with coverage effective in January (unless you’re Native American, in which case you can enroll at any time).
+In terms of getting real major medical health insurance, you’ll generally have to wait until open enrollment to sign up, with coverage effective next January (in most states, open enrollment for ACA-compliant plans runs from November 1 to January 15).

 Of course, if you or your spouse become newly eligible for an employer-sponsored plan between now and then, you could enroll in that plan as soon as you become eligible.
-And if you become eligible for Medicaid, you can enroll anytime.
+If you become eligible for Medicaid or CHIP, you can enroll anytime, and if you’re gaining eligibility for Medicare, you’ll have a seven-month window during which you can enroll.

 Otherwise, your options are very limited but not necessarily nonexistent.
 Depending on where you live, how healthy you are, and various other factors, you may be able to enroll in some type of limited coverage.
 It won’t be real health insurance, but it might end up being better than nothing.